-S[option] data, [,data2]
+S[option] data1 [data2]

-option specifies the type of format in effect with

-the choice of one of the following parameters:

-D specifies that the contents of the current open location or register are in double precision floating point format.
+specifies the type of format in effect with option the choice of one of the following parameters: specifies that the contents of D the current open location or register are in double precision floating point format.
 E specifies that the contents of the current open location or register are in single precision floating point format.

-F specifies that the contents of the current open location or register are in fullword decimal format.

-H specifies that the contents of the current open location or register are in halfword decimal format.

-X specifies that the contents of the current open location or register are in halfword hexadecimal format.

-Y specifies that the contents of the current open location or register are in fullword hexadecimal format.

-data1 specifies the value to be subtracted from the contents of the current open location or register.

-data2 specifies the value from which data is to be subtracted.
+F specifies that the contents of the current open location or register are in fullword decimal format. Н specifies that the contents of the current open location or register are in halfword decimal format. Х specifies that the contents of the current open location or register are in halfword hexadecimal format. specifies that the contents Y of the current open location or register are in fullword hexadecimal format. specifies the value to be subtracted from the data, contents of the current open location or register. specifies the value from which data is to be $data_2$ subtracted.